bazelbuild/bazel-skylib/docs/build_test_doc.md

 This works not by an instance of this test failing, but instead by the targets it depends on failing to build, and hence failing the attempt to run this test.

-NOTE: At the moment, this won't work on Windows; but someone adding support would be welcomed.

 Typical usage: